YinHK-gameDev/unity-learn/unity services/cloud/README.md

 Cloud Content Delivery is an end-to-end service for live game updates combining powerful asset management, cloud storage, and a reliable content delivery network (CDN).

+Cloud Content Delivery allows you to quickly release game updates via the cloud

 There are multiple ways to integrate your application content with Cloud Content Delivery (CCD):

 - The **command-line interface (CLI)** is the **recommended interface** for interacting with CCD because it is the main mechanism by which you would upload content into a bucket (you can also upload content using the dashboard or the API).